Skip to Content

 DIY plumbing repair

-We’ve really come to enjoy being our own RV mechanics, but we’ve been continuing to learn for nearly 20 years as full-time RVers.
-Not everyone is prepared to do a multitude of DIY RV repairs, and for all of us there are jobs that are best left to the pros.
+In our 20 years on the road full-time, we really came to enjoy being our own RV mechanics.
+But, not everyone is prepared to do a multitude of DIY RV repairs, and for all of us there are jobs that are best left to the pros.

-We’ve used RV mechanics too, and we’re grateful for their availability.
+We’ve also used RV mechanics, and we’re grateful for their availability.
 So, let’s take a look at what they do, how they obtain the skills to repair RVs, and how to choose a good RV mechanic the next time you need one.

 What Does an RV Mechanic Do?